adamseab/adamseab/README.md

 - Hi folks, I’m Adam, but most call me Seab!
-- I’m interested in aviation, travel, cloud engineering, and gaming!
+- I’m interested in aviation, travel, cloud engineering, gaming and cats 🙂‍↕️
-- I’m currently an Associate Cloud Engineer, learning more about AWS, EKS, Linux and some web-dev stuff...
+- I’m currently a SC-Cleared Associate Cloud Engineer, continuously learning more about AWS, EKS/Kubernetes, CICD Tooling, Linux and some Python
-- I used to have a site... someone nag me to get on re-building it :)
+- Love Comms and not averse to writing a blog if asked